 This is why International Surfing Day was founded; so that surfers and surf enthusiasts from all over the globe have an opportunity to come together in celebration of the great sport of surfing.

 For Californians, surfing has officially been “legalized”!
-On Monday, the California State Assembly passed House Resolution No. 30, which recognizes today as International Surfing Day.
-World champions Kelly Slater and Steph Gilmore are the day’s ambassadors.
+In 2013, the California State Assembly passed House Resolution No. 30, which recognizes June 20 as International Surfing Day.
+World champions Kelly Slater and Steph Gilmore were the day’s ambassadors.

 So wherever you are on this big blue ball, join in today to celebrate International Surfing Day.

 And for skateboarders, June 21st is Go Skateboarding Day.
 Fun all around this week!Powered by Sidelines